visioninhope/inferable-agents/sdk-go/README.md

 <summary>👉 The Golang SDK for Inferable reflects the types from the input struct of the function.</summary>

-Unlike the TypeScript schema, the Golang SDK for Inferable reflects the types from the input struct of the function.
+Unlike the [NodeJs SDK](https://github.com/inferablehq/inferable/sdk-node), the Golang SDK for Inferable reflects the types from the input struct of the function.
 It uses the [invopop/jsonschema](https://pkg.go.dev/github.com/invopop/jsonschema) library under the hood to generate JSON schemas from Go types through reflection.

 If the input struct defines jsonschema properties using struct tags, the SDK will use those in the generated schema.
 This allows for fine-grained control over the schema generation.